ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 3. A new window will appear with a list of connectors.
 The first time this is run, no connector configurations will be present.
 Click New Connector.
 ![image](https://user-images.githubusercontent.com/36525136/115305658-84416800-a11b-11eb-9917-3f1f408ad954.png)

-4. Walk through the pages of the ECMA host to configure your application.
-For more details, see the tutorials linked
+4. Walk through the pages of the ECMA host to configure your connector.
+For more details, see the tutorials linked below:
    1. [SQL ECMA tutorial](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/2ConnectorGSQLToSQLServer.md)
    1. [Generic SQL MIM tutorial](https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericsql)
    1. [Generic LDAP MIM tutorial](https://docs.microsoft.com/en-us/microsoft-identity-manager/reference/microsoft-identity-manager-2016-connector-genericldap)